webhintio/hint/packages/hint-compat-api/docs/compat-api-html.md

 </style>
 ```

-The global attribute [contextmenu][contextmenu] was removed
+The global attribute [contextmenu][contextmenu] was removed from Firefox 56
-from Firefox Android 56.
-Targeting Firefox Android browsers
+for Android.
+Targeting Firefox for Android browsers of versions 56 and up
-of versions 56 and up will trigger the hint.
+will trigger the hint.

 ```html
 <body contextmenu="share"></body>